 ngx-admin-light branch in a sandbox by clicking its name.
 As a result, Buddy will ask if we want to clone the existing sandbox as a base for the new sandbox (including its configuration and services data like MySQL), or start from scratch.
 In our case we will clone the

 The new sandbox is now launched.
 Its initialization is much quicker than during the first time, as Buddy caches as much as possible to make things nearly instant.

 Once a sandbox is active, it’s possible to share its URL with the outside world.

-The shareable URL doesn’t have the sandbox management bar and doesn’t require being logged in to your Buddy workspace.
+INFO: The shareable URL doesn’t have the sandbox management bar and doesn’t require being logged in to your Buddy workspace.

 Running custom applications

 Sometimes Buddy can’t be sure what’s exactly in the repository.
 In that case, you will be asked to help it with configuration.